 Also this year, Mühe could be seen in several episodes of the television crime series The Last Witness / Der Letzte Zeuge, a well-respected hit in Germany since 1998.
 In the last quarter of a century, he appeared in dozens of other TV productions, including Kai Wessel’s 2002 Nazi comedy Goebbels und Geduldig (right), in which Mühe plays two roles – Joseph Goebbels and Harry Geduldig (Harry Patient), who happens to be both Goebbels’ double and a Jew.

 Ironically, the former Berlin Wall guard was one of several artists who demonstrated against the government before the fall of the wall, declaring to a half-million people on Alexanderplatz in East Berlin that the Communist dictatorship was illegitimate.

 Last year, Mühe lost a highly publicized legal battle, being thus barred from referring to Jenny Gröllmann as a former Stasi informant in an autobiographical project of his.
-Gröllmann, who died of cancer last year at the age of 59, had vehemently denied the accusation.
+Gröllmann, who died last year at the age of 59, had vehemently denied the accusation.
 (Actress Anna Maria Mühe is their daughter.)